parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 > "When two applications share Unicode data, but normalize them differently, errors and data loss can result.
 In one specific instance, OS X normalized Unicode filenames sent from the Samba file and printer sharing software.
 Samba did not recognize the altered filenames as equivalent to the original, leading to data loss.
 Resolving such an issue is non-trivial, as normalization is not losslessly invertible."

-For this reason we have implemented Libbitcoin mnemonics without a hard dependency on Unicode.
-The Electrum v1, Electrum, and BIP39 classes do not require Unicode unless a non-ASCII passphrase is provided.
+For this reason we have implemented Libbitcoin mnemonics without a hard dependency on Unicode normalization.
+The Electrum v1, Electrum, and BIP39 classes do not require Unicode normalization unless a non-ASCII passphrase is provided.
 If the library is compiled with WITH_ICU undefined all features remain available with the exception that seed passphrases are ASCII-limited.

 For the same reason Libbitcoin does not support Electrum token-based seeding.
 All words must correspond to a dictionary.
 When WITH_ICU is defined, words are Unicode normalized before comparison, to improve the chance of matching.
 Ideally an implementation provides a dictionary-based word selector, making this unnecessary.
 If WITH_ICU is undefined then word normalizations are ASCII-limited, though pre-normalized non-ASCII words will match the dictionary.